exponea/exponea-flutter-sdk/Documentation/in-app-messages.md

     using the Flutter SDK
 ---

-The SDK enables you to display native in-app messages in your app based on definitions set up in Engagement.
+The SDK enables you to display native in-app messages in your app based on definitions set up in {user.mkg}.

 In-app messages work out-of-the-box once the SDK is installed and configured (see [Initial setup for Flutter SDK](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-setup)) in your app; no development work is required.
 However, you can customize the behavior to meet your specific requirements.

 > 📘
 >
-> Refer to the [In-app messages](https://documentation.bloomreach.com/engagement/docs/in-app-messages) user guide for instructions on how to create in-app messages in the Engagement web app.
+> Refer to the [In-app messages](https://documentation.bloomreach.com/engagement/docs/in-app-messages) user guide for instructions on how to create in-app messages in the {user.mkg} web app.

 > 📘
 >
-> Also see [In-app messages FAQ](https://support.bloomreach.com/hc/en-us/articles/18152718785437-In-App-Messages-FAQ) at Bloomreach Support Help Center.
+> Also see [In-app messages FAQ](https://support.bloomreach.com/hc/en-us/articles/18152718785437-In-App-Messages-FAQ) at {user.br} Support Help Center.

 ## Tracking